-- ➤ Amani Hooker was selected by the Titans in the fourth round (116th overall) of the 2019 NFL Draft.
-The Titans traded up to select him by giving up a fourth-round pick (121st overall) and a fifth-round pick (157th overall) to the New York Jets. - > During a three-year career at lowa (2016-18), Hooker played in 36 games with 19 starts and totaled 125 tackles, six interceptions, one sack, 3.5 tackles for loss and nine passes defensed. - ➤ As a junior (2018), Hooker received the Tatum-Woodson award, given to the best defensive back in the Big Ten. - ➤ He is a native of Minneapolis, Minn.
+Amani Hooker was selected by the Titans in the fourth round (116th overall) of the 2019 NFL Draft.
+The Titans traded up to select him by giving up a fourth-round pick (121st overall) and a fifth-round pick (157th overall) to the New York Jets.

+During a three-year career at Iowa (2016-18), Hooker played in 36 games with 19 starts and totaled 125 tackles, six interceptions, one sack, 3.5 tackles for loss and nine passes defensed.

+➢ As a junior (2018), Hooker received the Tatum-Woodson award, given to the best defensive back in the Big Ten.

+He is a native of Minneapolis, Minn.

-- > At Philadelphia (8/8), ranked second on the squad with three tackles and added a stop on special teams. - > Against New England (8/17), recorded one tackle and one pass defensed.
+At Philadelphia (8/8), ranked second on the squad with three tackles and added a stop on special teams.